xyos/git/source.md

 [Viewing your staged and unstaged changes](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository#Viewing-Your-Staged-and-Unstaged-Changes)

-To see what you’ve _staged_ that will go into your next commit
+To see what you???ve _staged_ that will go into your next commit

 ```sh
 $ git diff --staged